-Coconut Macadamia Crusted Salmon is a quick and healthy main dish recipe, featuring salmon fillets piled high with a macadamia nut, coconut, and panko topping.
-A brush of olive oil and a squeeze of lemon are all you need for this tasty spin on salmon!
+Coconut macadamia crusted salmon is a quick dish featuring salmon fillets piled high with a macadamia nut, coconut, and panko topping.
+You don't need many ingredients to pull together this healthy seafood recipe.

 Well hello, January!
 Ready or not, full-fledged post-holiday winter is here.
 I'm not huge on resolutions, but I'm putting forth an effort to jazz up our mostly-healthy weeknight meals with new flavors.

-Our go-to salmon recipe is this spicy baked orange salmon that I've blogged before, but a discovery of leftover toasted macadamia nuts in the cabinet from a batch of these cookies got the wheels turning.
+Our go-to salmon recipe is this baked orange salmon that I've shared before.
+YUM.
+But a discovery of leftover macadamia nuts in the cabinet from my last batch of lemon white chocolate macadamia nut cookies got the wheels turning.

 Macadamia-crusted fish is something I tend to order in a restaurant - what's to prevent me from making it at home?
 The answer is...nothing at all.
 It's just one of those meals I love and then promptly forget about. 😂